corbindavenport/tootbot/README.md

 ## Setup and usage

-For instructions on setting up and using Tootbot, please visit [the wiki](https://github.com/corbindavenport/tootbot/wiki).
+For instructions on setting up and using Tootbot, please visit [the wiki](https://github.com/corbindavenport/tootbot/wiki). **Heroku support is under development, but it does not work yet.**